vedantk/intro-to-asm/README.md

 $ clang -O1 -fno-unwind-tables -S -o part1.s part1.c

 The "-S" compiler flag means "emit human-readable assembly" (as opposed to an object file).
-Typically the ".s" file extension is used for assembly.
+Typically the ".s" file extension is used for assembly files.

-Don't worry about what "-O1" or "-fno-unwind-tables" means.
+Don't worry about what "-O1" or "-fno-unwind-tables" mean.
 Briefly, these are compiler flags which control the optimization level and disable stack unwinding support.
-We're only using them to make the assembly easier to read.
+We're using them to make the assembly easier to read.

 Now, open up part1.s and skim through it:

 $ cat part1.s

 This is x86_64 assembly code.
-There is an annotated version of this file in this repo in part1/part1.s.
+There is an annotated version of this file in part1/part1.s.

 The compiler is happy to assemble and link this code, turning it into an executable.
 Try this: